 Joy in God’s love fills believing hearts to overflowing, so much that their love has to go out to all men.
 All men shall become the object of this joyful faith; one after the other they are to be encompassed by love and the perfect community of love.
 The spirit of justice and peace and joy is the Spirit of the Church.- Eberhard Arnold

-Eberhard Arnold’s reflections on vital issues such as capitalism, war, suffering, disease, poverty, community, property, military service, sustainable farming etc, are as relevant today as they were 100 years ago.
+Eberhard Arnold’s reflections on vital issues such as capitalism, war, suffering, disease, poverty, community, property, military service, and sustainable farming, among others, are as relevant today as they were 100 years ago.
 Excerpted from the book God’s Revolution.Continue Reading

 The Root of Grace